Elyn Saks: Awards

 In 2009, Saks was selected as a MacArthur Foundation fellow, receiving a $500,000 "genius grant".
 She used the money to establish the Saks Institute for Mental Health Law, Policy, and Ethics, which highlights one important mental health issue per academic year and is a collaborative effort between seven USC departments.
 Saks has had a hospital ward named after her—"The Elyn Saks Ward"—at Pelham Woods Hospital in Dorking, England.
-On September 14, 2020, William James College in Newton, Mass., awarded Saks an honorary Doctor of Humane Letters for her life-long service to people with serious mental illness.
+On September 14, 2020, William James College in Newton, Massachusetts awarded Saks an honorary Doctor of Humane Letters for her life-long service to people with serious mental illness.
 She is an elected member of the American Law Institute.

 Works

 Saks writes mainly on legal issues and mental health, and has published numerous articles and four books: